 Various states and jurisdictions, including Broward and Miami Dade County, have proposed moratoriums on evictions.
 New York’s Governor Cuomo just announced a moratorium on all eviction actions until August 20th.
 It’s a good thing that landlords can’t arbitrarily evict people in these times of crises.
 It does however create unintended consequences for landlords and banks.
-This piece meal approach without a comprehensive package of relieve for landlords and banks just won’t work.
-There are many legal issues that make the eviction moratoriums as well intentioned as they are problematic a best.
+This piecemeal approach without a comprehensive package of relief for landlords and banks just won’t work.
+There are many legal issues that make the eviction moratoriums as well-intentioned as they are problematic at best.
 First just because you cannot be evicted, because of unpaid rent doesn’t relieve you of the obligation to pay it.
-At some point the restriction against landlords taking action for nonpayment will be lifted.
+At some point, the restriction against landlords taking action for non-payment will be lifted.
 Be mindful of the fact that state and local law may prohibit a landlord from evicting you, those laws do not relieve you of your monthly obligation to pay rent.

 If you don’t pay your rent, you will be forced to pay it once the moratorium ends.
 You could then be evicted from your home or your business.
 If you can pay your rent for your residence or your business, you should pay it so it will alleviate problems in the long run.

-For businesses that have received PPV loans paying rent is a no-brainer.
+For businesses that received PPV loans, paying rent is a no-brainer.
 The rent payments for the business owners who use the loan money properly, the loan and debt obligations are forgiven.
-Also by paying your rent if you can, it will stop the domino effect of renters not paying landlords and landlords not paying the banks and the respective parties being forced to take legal action.
+Also by paying your rent, it will stop the domino effect of renters not paying landlords and landlords not paying the banks and avoid the respective parties being forced to take legal action.

 According to The Miami Herald both Miami Dade and Broward counties have put a moratorium on residential evictions.
-We don’t know how long that will last, however those county actions still don’t get you rent relief.
+We don’t know how long that will last.
+However, those county actions still don’t get you rent relief.
 If you are a landlord of either a residential or commercial property and your tenants need help with either the terms of payment or the amount of payment, you should do everything in your power to work out an accommodation for them.
 There are a number of reasons for this.
 First, it will keep your cash flow going.
-Second it will allow you to pay your bills and financial obligations.
-The third is, when this financial crises is over you won’t have to find new tenants for either your commercial or residential properties.
+Second, it will allow you to pay your bills and financial obligations.
+Third, is when this financial crisis is over you won’t have to find new tenants for either your commercial or residential properties.
 Finding a tenant in today’s economic and health crisis is almost impossible.

-As a landlord, if you’re having trouble meeting your mortgage obligations, you should contact your bank and attempt to get or receive, extended terms on your financial obligations.
+As a landlord, if you’re having trouble meeting your mortgage obligations, you should contact your bank and attempt to get or receive extended terms on your financial obligations.
 Just like a tenant, this will avoid the need for your lenders to take legal action and it will allow you to remain in good graces with your lenders.
-The problem today is that the banks need to talk to the landlords and vice versa to prevent the domino effect of non-payment.
-Because our government had not made any accommodation for landlords and banks during the first and second stimulus packages, everyone is left in the dark as to what to do.
+The problem today is that banks need to talk to the landlords and vice versa to prevent the domino effect of non-payment.
+However, because our government has not made any accommodation for landlords and banks during the first and second stimulus packages, everyone is left in the dark as to what to do.

-Let’s assume, a bank does attempt to foreclose against a landlord and let’s further assume that a landlord has been doing the right thing by his tenants to ensure that family businesses and jobs have been kept intact during this pandemic.
-Banks that don’t accommodate Landlords aren’t going to carry a lot of favor with judges in that situation.
+Let’s assume, a bank does attempt to foreclose against a landlord.
+Let’s further assume that a landlord has been doing the right thing by his tenants to ensure that family businesses and jobs have been kept intact during this pandemic.
+Banks that don’t accommodate landlords aren’t going to carry a lot of favor with judges in that situation.

 We are at a time when lines in the sand shouldn’t be drawn by either tenants, landlords or banks.
-This is truly a time when tenants, landlords and Banks all need to work together in good faith to insure the survivability of our counties economy.
+This is truly a time when tenants, landlords and banks all need to work together in good faith to ensure the survivability of our countries economy.
 After all, nobody has voluntarily put themselves in this position and if you spoke to any tenant, landlord or banker, they’d love to go back to December of 2019.